tariusagi/private-eth-network/README.md

     - You must REMEMBER your password!
 Without the password, it's impossible to decrypt the key!

-Remember the password, the public address and path of the secret key file, we will need them later.
+Take note of the password and the public address, we will need them later.

 ## Configure the genesis block
 Create the `~/.ethereum/genesis.json` with the following content: